Skip to main content

 Schedules selected in the lower table, will remain in the upper selection screen after a reset.

-To add a schedule, either double-click or select the schedule in the upper table and then select the include arrow.
-To remove a schedule, either double-click or select the schedule in the lower table and the select the remove arrow.
+To add a schedule, select the schedule in the upper table and then select the Include button.
+To remove a schedule, select the schedule in the lower table and select the Remove button.

 Package Schedule Selection Dialog

-To view the Schedule definitions, perform a right-click on the definition in the list (upper or lower tables) and View Definition will appear.
-Then, select this to view the JSON definition.
+To view the Schedule definitions, right-click the definition in the list (upper or lower tables) and select View Definition to view the JSON definition.

-It is possible to search for a value in the JSON by entering the required value in the search field above the definition and selecting a search direction (forward or backward arrow).
+To search for a value in the JSON, enter the required value in the search field above the definition and select a search direction using the forward or backward buttons.
 Selecting the X will remove the search result from the definition and the search field.

 Viewing Schedule Definitions from Package Dialog